TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 19/Acts 19.10.md

 ---

-And this continued for the space of two years; so that all they that dwelt in Asia heard the word of the Lord, both Jews and Greeks.
+This continued for two years, so that all those who lived in Asia heard the word of the Lord Jesus, both Jews and Greeks.